ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

   ```
   {: pre}

-  For Windows 2016, go to _Network Settings_ > _Network & Internet Status_ > _Reset Network_.
+  For Windows 2016, go to _Network settings_ > _Network and internet status_ > _Reset network_.

-5. Reboot the VM to activate the Virtio drivers.
+5. Restart the VM to activate the Virtio drivers.
 6. Run the `sysprep` command.
 The `sysprep` command generalizes and removes system-specific IDs from the operating system.

   ```